angga7togk/gaman/.github/docs/en/logger.md

 # Logger Documentation

-The `Logger` utility in the MyD framework provides a simple and consistent way to log messages at various levels of severity.
+The `Logger` utility in the Gaman framework provides a simple and consistent way to log messages at various levels of severity.
 By leveraging `chalk`, it ensures that logs are color-coded for better readability.

 ---